 The video opens with an incredibly long ice pick grind down a handrail.

 You immediately know it is going to be good.
-The vibe of the song and the riding and editing make for a video part that has such a good feel to it that glues everyone to the screen.
+The song’s vibe and the riding and editing make for a video part with such a good feel to it that glues everyone to the screen.

 There is also quite a bit of variety, making it easy to enjoy all the way through.